 Born in Seoul, raised in Australia but now based in the US, Moon made her 2012 feature debut with the documentary, The Zen of Bennett.

-Among the other home-grown films screening at Toronto are Daniel Gordon and Stan Grant’s documentary The Australian Dream – already released in Australia but now receiving its Canadian premiere.
+Among the other home-grown films screening at Toronto (and perhaps enjoying the best casinos in Canada) are Daniel Gordon and Stan Grant’s documentary The Australian Dream – already released in Australia but now receiving its Canadian premiere.
 A portrait of the struggles and triumphs of indigenous AFL legend Adam Goodes, this inspirational story asks fundamental questions about the nature of racism and discrimination today.

 Rounding out the Australian entries are the True History of the Kelly Gang, Dirt Music, Hearts and Bones and TV series Black Bitch.